tojozefi/azurebatch/customcode/README.md

 ![gallery-mylibrary-addfolder](screenshots/gallery-mylibrary-addfolder.png)
 Find the job template in the left pane and open it:
 ![mylibrary-jobtemplate](screenshots/mylibrary-jobtemplate.png)
+The job template used in our example implements a task-per-file task factory which generates a task for each file in the defined input filegroup, that processes this input file.
+See [here](https://github.com/Azure/azure-batch-cli-extensions/blob/master/doc/taskFactories.md) for more information about task factories.

+The job will process all files in the input filegroup and will produce output files with names being input filenames appended with a defined extension.

 c.
 Run the job template by clicking the green arrow button in the top-right corner:
 ![mylibrary-jobtemplate-run](screenshots/mylibrary-jobtemplate-run.png)

 d.
 In the job template form that opens select the pool and provide a name for the job:
 ![mylibrary-jobtemplate-runform](screenshots/mylibrary-jobtemplate-runform.png)
+Output extension is appended to the name of the input file to construct an output filename.

 You may modify the output extension or select different filegroups for input or output in the appropriate fields, or leave the default values.

 Click *Run and close* button and wait for the job to start.

 e.
 Once the job is started Batch Explorer should open the job status page where you can monitor live the job progress:
 ![job-status](screenshots/job-status.png)
 You can observe all the tasks created in the job and monitor their status.

 Hint: You may want to check the status of the pool executing the job by clicking its link under the job name.

 f.
 After the job is finished goto *Data* tab and open the output filegroup:
 ![job-output](screenshots/job-output.png)
 You can find the output and stdout+stderr log files of all tasks in *outputs* and *logs* folders under the job folder

-Hint: You can display the file content directly in Batch Explorer or download the files to your local system with the right-click context command.
+Hint: You can display the file content directly in Batch Explorer or download the files to your local system with the right-click download context command.